+Computer systems analyst certificate programs are generally meant for individuals who already have knowledge of computers and information technology.
 Computer systems analysts help businesses and clients with many of their information technology (IT) needs, ranging from hardware configuration to systems development.
-Professional certification can verify that an IT professional has the skills needed in computer systems analysis.
-Getting certified involves passing examinations, and continuing education and recertification are often needed to maintain certification.
+Getting certified involves passing examinations; continuing education and recertification are often needed to maintain certification.

 Computer Systems Analyst Certificate Programs

-Certificate programs are often for manufacture-specific computer systems and involve in-depth training in the layout, design, implementation, maintenance, upgrades and configuration of this system.
-Students enrolled in a certificate program learn how to determine the IT needs of various organizations and businesses and how to design information systems based upon those needs.
-Many certificate programs also include courses related to decision systems and business communication systems.
+Certificate programs are often for manufacturer-specific computer systems and involve in-depth training in the layout, design, implementation, maintenance, upgrades and configuration of this system.
+Some of these courses include:

 - Decision systems

 - Database management and analyzing information systems